ngjunsiang/laymansguide-src/season5/issue055/issue055.md

 This was also a time when 64-bit CPUs started coming onto the scene, and there was much confusion in the software world about which software would work on 32-bit CPUs, which ones would work on 64-bit CPUs, and which ones would work on both.

 So this is what it boils down to: a 32-bit CPU, without any hacky workarounds, can only work with about 4 billion memory addresses. and this became insufficient around the turn of the century.
 We needed to use CPUs that could work with more than 4 billion addresses.
-64-bit CPUs where the solution that the computing industry settled on.
+64-bit CPUs were the solution that the computing industry settled on.
 64-bit memory addresses would extend the addressable memory capacity to 16 TiB for the foreseeable future.

 ## 16 TiB?!
 Why do we need so much memory?